 We provide inspiring literacy activities, support, and new, high-quality books to children from low-income families and to other children who are at risk of growing up with low literacy skills.

-Announcing CliF’s At-Risk Children Grant partners for Fall 2017!
+Announcing CLiF’s At-Risk Children Grant partners for Spring 2018!
 We’re looking forward to working with these partners to encourage a love of reading and writing amongst the kids they serve.

 Activities and Support

 At each event, a CLiF presenter talks with children about the joys of reading and gives a fun and interactive storytelling presentation.
 After the presentation, each child chooses two brand-new books to keep.